nikovacevic/set.go/README.md

 - https://github.com/fatih/set
 - https://github.com/deckarep/golang-set

 **NOTE** Currently, the implemented MapSet is not threadsafe.
-Once again, see other community imlementations for examples.
+Once again, see other community implementations for examples.

 # License